prophecy-io/prophecy-basics/prophecy_tests/snowflake_sql/README.md

 # Snowflake SQL Tests

-This directory contains dbt unit tests for Snowflake SQL macros and functionality.
+This directory contains tests for Snowflake SQL macros.

 ## Test Approach

-These tests use **dbt unit tests** to validate SQL macros, rather than pytest.
-The tests are defined in the main dbt project using dbt's unit testing framework.
+These tests will **call macros directly** from the `macros/` directory using dbt, without creating any models.

+Example: Testing `macros/CountRecords.sql` directly with test data.

 ## Setup

-The test runner automatically sets up the environment, but for manual setup:

 ```bash
 cd prophecy_tests/snowflake_sql